hiibolt/openpose-niu/backend/assets/to_send/README.md

-# Used for files which have yet to be sent to Metis
+# Holds files which are about to be sent to Metis